itemVerse/ItemVerse-UnitySDK/ReadMe.md

       <img src="https://user-images.githubusercontent.com/49587288/122674994-7b037300-d212-11eb-8dd0-c88775f9107a.png"/>

-3. Open the "Demo" scene in the Scenes folder.
+3. Open the "Demo" scene.

-4. You can set network and test data in the Inspector view of ItemNetStatus, ItemNetExample, IEthereum Status, and Ethereum Example objects.
+4. If you select ItemNetStatus, ItemNetExample, IEthereumStatus, IEthereumExample objects in the Hierarchy view, you will see inspector view on the right side.
+On the script components in the inspector view, you can set each network and test data.

     - Ethereum configuration
       - Ethereum network configuration

         <img src="https://user-images.githubusercontent.com/49587288/122644965-c22a2f00-d152-11eb-87a4-421d16ede7cf.png"/>

-        As shown in the image above, if you select the "IEthereumStatus" object, the Ethereum network settings are displayed in the Inspector view.
+        As shown in the image above, if you select the "IEthereumStatus" object in the Hierarchy view, the Ethereum network settings are displayed in the "IEthereumStatus" script component in the Inspector view.
 Please set it by referring to the option description below.

         **options**